Ichirō Banzai

 Ichirō Banzai (坂西 一良, Banzai Ichirō) was a lieutenant general in the Imperial Japanese Army.
 He was involved in the Pacific War and the Second Sino-Japanese War.
 He was a recipient of the Order of the Rising Sun, first class, large cordon.

+He served as the Japanese military attaché in Germany on several occasions, and represented the interests of the Imperial Japanese Army in Berlin in the early part of World War II, from 1940 to 1943, when he returned to Japan.
+He later commanded a division and a corps in China during Operation Ichi-Go, and died in Shanghai shortly after the war ended.

 Life

 Early life

 Ichirō Banzai was born on January 26, 1891, in Kurosaki village in what was later the city of Hino, Tottori.
 He was the son of Inada Kiyoaki, a third-class combat medic in the Imperial Japanese Army.
 He was later adopted by Lieutenant General Banzai Rihachirō, whom he assumed the surname of.
 He attended Yonago Middle School (now Yonago Higher School), Osaka Army Youth School, and the Army Youth School, from which he graduated from in 1911.